windweller/Tinker/README.md

 #### Parser

 `TregexMatcher`: an API to Stanford Tregex library.
-The parsed string has to be a form recognizable from Stanford parser.
+The parsed string has to be a form recognizable from Stanford nlp.parser.

 `FileBuffer`: This is a module you call when you are attaching an operational module to your algorithm or data container.
 This module is mandatory for any processing, becasuse of Tinker's delayed execution pattern.
 In the future, other modules such as DatabaseBuffer could be developed to substitute this.